kyverno/website/content/en/blog/releases/1-9-0/index.md

 Here is a ClusterCleanupPolicy which, as you might have guessed, applies cluster-wide, and which will find and remove Pods with no ownerReferences every day at midnight.
 Cleanup policies like these can be super helpful to keep clutter to a minimum and fit nicely into existing automation workflows.

-A policy-based approach is only the first step, and in the second phase we intend on implementing automated cleanup based on label or annotation assignment.
+A policy-based approach is only the first step, and in the second phase we intend on implementing automated cleanup based on a reserved label or annotation assigned to resources.

 ### Distributed Tracing